 - 11. The perioperative nurse implements protective measures to prevent skin or tissue injury caused by thermal sources.
 Successful accomplishment of this intervention would meet which of the following desired nursing outcomes? - a.
-The patient is free from signs and symptoms of chemical injury. - b.
-The patient is free from signs and symptoms of electrical injury. - c.
-The patient is free from signs and symptoms of radiation injury. - d.
-All of the options are correct.
+The patient is free from signs and symptoms of injury from anxiety. - b.
+The patient is free from signs and symptoms of impaired skin integrity. - c.
+The patient is free from signs and symptoms of surgical site infection. - d.
+The patient is free from signs and symptoms of hyperthermia.

 Chemical and thermal sources used in surgery can cause skin and tissue burns (e.g., electrosurgery, povidine-iodine, radiation, lasers).
-The patient is free from signs and symptoms of chemical injury, radiation injury, and electrical injury are approved NANDA-International nursing diagnoses.
+The patient being free from signs and symptoms of chemical injury, radiation injury, and electrical injury are approved NANDA-International nursing diagnoses.